Navigation: THE REMOTE DATABASE VERSION >

 Please note that this automatic exiting after two hours of inactivity will also abandon any unsaved changes to a donor or a donation on the main window.
 So you should never leave the program alone for that long when you are in the middle of unsaved data entry!
 It will not abandon unsaved work in the Batch Entry window.

-Switching Back from the Web Network Version to another Version
+Switching Back from the Remote Database Version to another Version

 Please see the section on Switching to Another Version for information on how you can do this.